 We are always eager to upgrade our phone to the latest version so that we might enjoy the new features and apps that come with a new update.
-Ask a Galaxy S2 user how keen he is get the Jelly Bean firmware update.
-While most of times we are happy with the new things introduced in an update, it also happens sometimes all our hopes are undone when we have to face a bug or lack of a favorite feature that we used to enjoy on older firmware.
+Ask a Galaxy S2 user how keen he to get the Jelly Bean firmware update.
+While most of the times we are happy with the new things introduced in an update, it also happens sometimes all our hopes are undone when we have to face a bug or lack of a favorite feature that we used to enjoy on older firmware.
 Using this tutorial, you can downgrade firmware on Samsung devices.

 It happened to me a couple of weeks ago when I updated my Galaxy Note 2 to the Android 4.1.2 Jelly Bean firmware.
 For some days I remained busy with exploring the new features and enjoying them.
 It was later that realized that there was something wrong with the WiFi connectivity.
 Everything else was just fine but this issue was great enough to make me think again.
 “What should I do now?”- I kept thinking.
 Then I decided to try another firmware in a hope that it might solve the problem.
 But again the same WiFi bug!
 With Android 4.1.1 on my Note 2, I was happier, so I downloaded the Android 4.1.1 firmware and flashed it.

-In most cases, the wish to downgrade the firmware of one’s Android device’s firmware is a rash judgement.
-I say this because I have heard a lot of people saying, “I upgraded my phone’s software yesterday…Now it is very slow and battery is draining fast…I want to downgrade.”
-Is it really worthwhile to think of downgrading just a few hours/days after installing a new update you waited for long to get?
+In most cases, the wish to downgrade the firmware of one’s Android device’s firmware is a rash judgment.
+I say this because I have heard a lot of people saying, “I upgraded my phone’s software yesterday…Now it is very slow and the battery is draining fast…I want to downgrade.”
+Is it really worthwhile to think of downgrading just a few hours/ days after installing a new update you waited for long to get?
 Think again!

 Our OEMs release an update after testing it and when its performance is found satisfactory.
 I wonder why new updates aggravate to our worry rather than pleasing us.
 The most common issues why we consider downgrading are: